National Education Policy 2020 Implementation

 National Education Policy 2020

 The college visualizes a future where women empowerment is no more a goal but a reality.
 The institution inculcates the belief in self by empowering them.
 The vision of this institution is to transform itself into a holistic multidisciplinary institution by imparting knowledge, social and technical skills required for living and working in the modern world and are flexible in their approach to careers.
-In accordance to New Education Policy (NEP), this institution encourages in organising inter departmental seminars and webinars, which ensures exposure of the students to interdisciplinary research fields.
+In accordance to National Education Policy (NEP), this institution encourages in organising inter departmental seminars and webinars, which ensures exposure of the students to interdisciplinary research fields.
 The webinar organised by Political Science Department in collaboration with SPARSH would stimulate respect and sensitivity for others through exposure to cultural diversity, languages and human rights, especially women’s rights.
 The College offers several Add-On Courses to create and develop professional competence of the students so that their knowledge receives the attention it deserves.
 Our co-curricular activities celebrate this objective.
 The Photography club, college excursions equip the students to embrace challenging and emerging professional as well as life skills to cop up in this globalized Indian economy.
 We believe that true education is one that lasts with the students forever.
 So, life skills, critical thinking, problem solving and interpersonal skills are a major part of our pedagogy.

 The core values defining the College are- Respect for learning, gender equality, diversity, inclusivity and integrity.
 The flexibility of the institution helps the students to get exposed to innovative curriculum that includes credit –based courses (CBCS).
 The main objective of the college is to foster a vibrant atmosphere conducive to the all round development of students and National Service Scheme (NSS), National Cadet Corps (NCC), Yoga course, Self defense course (Sukanya) ensure their capacity building initiatives and inculcate social awareness and responsibilities.
 Webinar on “Women’s Rights, Discrimination Against Women”, Blood Donation camp, “Gender Sensitization” by Swayam disseminate the knowledge of social responsibility and sensitize the young girls towards social concerns.

 In the changing landscape of knowledge and skill acquisition, there is a need to re-evaluate programmes offered by the Higher Education Institutions (HEIs) in India as well as the need to revise traditional modes of knowledge delivery.
-In adherence to New Education Policy (NEP), the College encourages a curriculum which shall not only build character, impart essential values, but at the same time prepare students for gainful employment.
+In adherence to National Education Policy (NEP), the College encourages a curriculum which shall not only build character, impart essential values, but at the same time prepare students for gainful employment.
 In accordance to NEP, skill development with the introduction of vocational training as well as following the Online and Distance Learning (ODL) methodology, the college has facilitated multidisciplinary education and promoted research.

 The College offers Travel and Tourism Management (TTMV) vocational course to the students.
 The course has been drafted as a three-year semester wise undergraduate course under CBCS as prepared by the U.G.
 Board of Studies in Commerce, Calcutta University.
 Breaking the confines of traditional career modes while at the same time learning essential skills, this course teaches students business management, marketing foundations, human resources, project management, sustainability, cross-cultural understanding, and much more.
 The skills and information acquired through this curriculum are valuable and transferable to a variety of vocations.
 By the end of the course, students have a broad understanding of several important business principles.
 As a part of skill enhancement initiative, the college also offers courses such as, Soft Skill, Media Writing, Speaking and Communication, Embroidery, Cutting & Tailoring, Nutrition and Dietetics with the help of industry experts who are alumni of our college, Self Defence by master instructor, Shihan Supriyo Biswas, instructions in Spoken English by various expert trainers along with offering many more courses.
 These courses are delivered using the ODL methodology and blended approach as needed.
 These courses have recorded good enrolment as the college persistently encourages its students to opt for them in order to better place themselves in the future job market.
 Even for the Majors offered by the college, the institution takes care to re-enrol a student if they, owing to unavoidable circumstances, leave the course mid-way.